Order by Monday for delivery Wednesday.

 Scroll around on the map above, zoom in, and click on a nearby farm to see a little bit about it and to get the contact info and a link to the website where available.

-How Buying Lamb from a Farm Works
+How Buying Lamb Straight from a Farm Works

 While some farms do sell by the cut, most sell by the half or whole lamb.
 With a lamb this is quite manageable.
 A whole cow or pig will be hundreds of pounds of meat, but a whole grass fed lamb will usually be a few dozen, small enough to comfortably fit in a normal freezer, so long as you don't have too much ice cream.

 There are lots of ways farmers calculate prices - live weight, hanging weight, even a fixed price.
 Regardless, you should ask for an approximate price per pound of the meat you will bring home, and a farmer should be happy to give it to you.
-Local farming is all about transparency, so find someone who seems trustworthy. and can tell you what you will pay and what you will get.
+Local farming is all about transparency, so find someone who seems trustworthy and can tell you what you will pay and what you will get.

-Does the Breed of Lamb Matter?
+Does Lamb Breed Matter?

 On my farm I raise hair sheep.
 In my experience hair sheep have a less gamey flavor than wool type sheep, but I have not been able to find any good studies to back up this view.
 Regardless, management will play at least as big a role in determining flavor as breed, so shopping for a particular type of lamb probably isn't worth it.
 Unless you're particularly lucky, you probably won't have too many local grass fed lamb farms to choose from.